farzadasgari/proadv/docs/statistics/descriptive.md

 ## Max Function

-Return the `maximum` of an array input while checking for NaN values.
+This function calculates the `maximum` value of an array-like input while checking for NaN values.
 If NaN values are present, it raises a ValueError.
 It also handles various exceptions that may occur during the operation.
+The input data which should be an array or any array-like structure.
+If the array contains NaN values, the function will not return a value and will raise a ValueError instead.
+On the other hand, this function will raise a TypeError if the type of array is something other than integer.

 - Examples: